wavylmao/password-generator-rewrite/README.md

 # Development Roadmap

-Fix bug where slider crashes app - Done ✅

-Add functionality to generate button - Done ✅

-Make password length update dynamically - Done ✅

-Fix bug where input values flip when checked and slider is changed - Done ✅

 Add strength calculation - In progress ⏳

 Add logic to make sure that all parameters for password are fufilled - In progress ⏳

-Add responsive layout to different devices - Not started 🛑

 Refactor code - Not started 🛑